 The Company originally entered into a subordinated loan agreement ("SLA") with EFG International in September 2005.
-In September 2015, the SLA maturity was extended to September 30, 2016.
-The SLA has an outstanding balance of \$8,000,000 and carries an interest rate of 4.3511% per annum.
-As of June 30, 2016, the Company has accrued interest related to the SLA for \$265,834.
+In September 2016, the SLA maturity was extended to September 30, 2018.
+The SLA has an outstanding balance of \$8,000,000 and carries an interest rate of 5.16% per annum, of which was previously an interest rate of 4.35% per annum.
+As of June 30, 2017, the Company has accrued interest related to the SLA for \$314,188.
 The SLA was made under agreements pursuant to rules and regulations of the Securities and Exchange Commission, approved by FINRA and is subordinated to claims of general creditors.
 Under the terms of the SLA any repayments prior to its due date are subject to written approval by FINRA.
 The amount of the subordinated liability is considered part of the Company's regulatory capital.
 It is the Company's intention to renew the SLA before it becomes due.

 The Company entered into a second subordinated loan agreement ("RSLA") with EFG International in September 2011 which took the form of a revolving line of credit with a limit of \$5 million.
-On September 2014, the RSLA credit period was extended to expire on September 30, 2017.
-As of June 30, 2016, the RSLA has no outstanding balance.
+On September 2016, the RSLA credit period was extended to expire on September 30, 2019.
+As of June 30, 2017, the RSLA has no outstanding balance.